SAP-samples/teched2022-DA180/exercises/ex2/README.md

 ![](images/spoa2.png)

 At the end of this exercise we want to find a pub.
-Remember that we connected the POI data to the transportation network?
+Remember that we connected the `POIS` data to the transportation network?
 Let's explore which POIs are nearby our start location.
-The function below uses the TRAVERSE DIJKSTRA operator.
+The function below uses the `TRAVERSE DIJKSTRA` operator.
 This allows us to traverse the network in a "shortest path" manner, inspecting each vertex as we traverse.
 With this approach we can look for the top 5 pubs which we can reach with public transport at 8pm.
-Again, the edge weight function is the same as above, but we now check each visited vertex if it is a specific POI type ("pub").
+Again, the edge weight function is the same as above, but we now check each visited vertex if it is a specific `POI_TYPE` ('pub').
 If so, we collect the pubs until we found enough (5) and stop execution.
 ````SQL
 CREATE OR REPLACE PROCEDURE "TECHED_USER_000"."F_TOP_K_NEAREST_POIS"(
 	IN i_startVertex BIGINT,